It all started with a motive.

 A motive is the internal drive to do things.

-Motivation is derived after we set a goal, and this keep us working on the goal.
+Motivation is derived after we set a goal, and this keeps us working on the goal.

 Yet, how often do we reflect on the drive (Motive) behind our momentum (Motivation)?